Improving Order with Queues: Introduction

-Let $k$ be the number of available queues, $n$ be the length of the input sequence and $L$ be the LDS of this sequence.
-It is easy to observe that the LDS is $1$ if and only if the number of downsteps is $0$; which happens only for sorted sequences.
-Observe that, in general, the number of downsteps of a sequence is always at least as large as the LDS minus one; this follows directly from the properties of a longest decreasing subsequence.
-On the other hand, there exist sequences of length $n$, where the number of downsteps is $n/2$ while the LDS is just $2$, e.g., $2, 1, 4, 3, \ldots, n, n-1$.
+Let $k$ be the number of available queues, let $n$ be the length of the input sequence, and let $L$ be the LDS of this sequence.
+The LDS is $1$ if and only if the number of down-steps is $0$, which happens only for sorted sequences.
+Generally, the number of down-steps is always at least as large as the LDS minus one; this holds since any two elements in a longest decreasing subsequence must be separated by a down-step.
+On the other hand, there exist sequences of length $n$, where the number of down-steps is $n/2$ while the LDS is only $2$, e.g., $2, 1, 4, 3, \ldots, n, n-1$.

 For LDS, we first give a simple algorithm based on Patience Sort that reduces the LDS from $L$ to $L - k + 1$.
 It can be considered as a truncated Patience Sort and runs in time $O(n \log k)$.